-In addition to funding, federal agencies can coordinate and align technical assistance, as is being done through the Thriving Communities Network, which provides a whole-of-government approach to place-based technical assistance from seven federal agencies, including DOE, DOT, EPA, and HUD.13 For example, HUD and DOT are partnering to provide assistance to local governments to identify and use vacant land on or near transportation investments that is suitable for housing development, and identify unnecessary barriers to location-efficient housing REF.
+In addition to funding, federal agencies can coordinate and align technical assistance, as is being done through the Thriving Communities Network, which provides a whole-of-government approach to place-based technical assistance from seven federal agencies, including DOE, DOT, EPA, and HUD.
+For example, HUD and DOT are partnering to provide assistance to local governments to identify and use vacant land on or

-12 U.S. Government Accountability Office, Public Transportation: Multiple Factors Influence Extent of Transit Oriented Development, GAO -15-70, 2014.
+&lt;sup>12 U.S. Government Accountability Office, Public Transportation: Multiple Factors Influence Extent of Transit Oriented Development, GAO -15-70, 2014.
 Cited in Mariia V. Zimmerman et al, National Academies, Coordination of Public Transit Services and Investments with Affordable Housing Policies (2022).